mongodb/mongodb-atlas-service-broker/dev/README.md

 Please include their license in the notices/ directory.

+## Setting up TLS in Kubernetes

+To enable TLS, perform these steps before continuing with "Testing in Kubernetes".

+1. Generate a self-signed certificate and private key by running `openssl req -newkey rsa:2048 -nodes -keyout key-x509 -days 365 -out cert`.
+   When prompted for "Common Name", enter `atlas-service-broker.atlas`.
+All other fields can be left empty.
+2. Create a new secret containing the key and cert by running `kubectl create secret generic aosb-tls --from-file=./key --from-file=./cert -n atlas`.
+3. Update `samples/kubernetes/deployment.yaml` to mount the secret inside your pod in accordance with this guide: https://kubernetes.io/docs/concepts/configuration/secret/#using-secrets-as-files-from-a-pod.
+   Also add the `BROKER_TLS_KEY_FILE` and `BROKER_TLS_CERT_FILE` environment variables to point to the mounted secret.
+If mounted to `/etc/tls_secret` the environment variables would be `/etc/tls_secret/key` and `/etc/tls_secret/cert`.
+Also change the service port from `80` to `443`.
+4. Update `samples/kubernetes/service-broker.yaml` and add a `caBundle` field containing the base64 encoded contents of `cert`.
+   Run `base64 < cert` to get the base64 string.
+Also update the `url` field to use `https`.

 ## Testing in Kubernetes

 Follow these steps to test the broker in a Kubernetes cluster.
 For local testing we recommend using [minikube](https://kubernetes.io/docs/setup/learning-environment/minikube/).
 We also recommend using the [service catalog CLI](https://github.com/kubernetes-sigs/service-catalog/blob/master/docs/cli.md) (`svcat`) to control the service catalog.